 Catfish Hunter’s SSPC card pictures him in a pose that matches his nickname.

-If you bought a Topps card in 1975, his card showed him as an A but he was really a Yankee by then.
-If you also owned the SSPC card, you’d have all the teams represented that Hunter every played on.
-He didn’t play in the major leagues.
-Thought technically he started as a Kansas City Athletic.
+If you bought a Topps card in 1975, his card showed him as an Athletic but he was really a Yankee by then.
+If you own the SSPC card, that covers both teams he played on (though technically he started as a Kansas City Athletic).

 Some of the photographs in the 1975 Topps and the 1976 SSPC sets are so different it’s hard to tell it’s the same person.
 And others, like this one of Rudy May are more subtle.

-The contrast between the two sets is more subtle with Rudy May.
 I was used to the sullen Topps Rudy May that I’ve grown accustomed to for decades.
-When I picked up the SSPC recently, there’s was familiar Rudy but with some differences – gold chain, Yankees jersey, and a cap that didn’t look airbrushed.
+When I picked up the SSPC recently, there’s familiar Rudy with the same glasses (a little crooked), a Yankees cap (not airbrushed), and sort of a grin.
+Plus he’s got a gold chain.

-The SSPC shows us a different perspective on familiar faces from the Topps set.
+That’s what I like about this SSPC set.
+It’s a different perspective on familiar faces from the Topps set.
 And that’s pretty cool.

 This might be one of Nolan’s weirdest cards.
 It’s like he’s practicing pitching.
 I like the focus and intensity it captures.
 I also like the stadium and fans in the background.